kubeflow/website/content/en/docs/components/pipelines/introduction.md

 +++
 title = "Introduction"
-description = "An introduction to the goals and main concepts of Kubeflow Pipelines" weight = 1
+description = "What is Kubeflow Pipelines?" weight = 1

 +++

 {{% stable-status %}}

-Kubeflow Pipelines is a platform for building and deploying portable, scalable machine learning (ML) workflows based on Docker containers.
+Kubeflow Pipelines (KFP) is a platform for building and deploying portable, scalable machine learning workflows based on Docker containers.

 ## Quickstart
+To get started
 Run your first pipeline by following the
 [pipelines quickstart guide](/docs/components/pipelines/overview/quickstart).